 Portraits Outside The Palazzo Grande

 After portraits, we still had a lot of time before the reception began.
 We were able to use the lobby to do even more couple portraits.
 We used the grand staircase and piano.
 Guests finally started to arrive and we tucked Emily and Zach away until their grand reception entrance.
 The reception space was beautiful.
-The table decor was kept super simple with greenery and candles.
+The table decor was simple with greenery and candles.
 At the center of the dance floor was their cake, which they decided they would cut into right after the grand entrance.
 I loved the vintage heart shaped cake!
 It was super cute and they were all smiles as they cut into it together.

 Ready to Work Together?